Commission On Arts and Sciences

-Recognizing the important role the arts, history and sciences play in the everyday lives of its citizens, Baltimore County's arts and sciences grant program is designed to ignite creativity in the region's cultural organizations, encourage public participation, extend outreach to students and diverse populations, and provide the citizens of Baltimore County with a range of offerings that reflect the diversity of the County's cultural heritage.
+Baltimore County's arts and sciences program is designed to ignite creativity in the region's cultural organizations, encourage public participation, extend outreach to students and diverse populations, and provide the residents of Baltimore County with a range of offerings that reflect the diversity of the County's cultural heritage.

 Commission meetings are held on the first Tuesday of each month at 4 p.m., with the exception of July and August.
-Please call 410-887-8032 or email firstname.lastname@example.org to confirm date and meeting time.
+Please call 410-887-8032 or email firstname.lastname@example.org to confirm date, location and meeting time.

-The Baltimore County Commission on Arts and Sciences was created in 1977 by the County Council, Bill 43-77, Article XII, and consists of 17 members appointed by the County Executive or County Council for terms of three years.
-Ten at large members are appointed by the County Executive.
-Each of the seven County Council members appoints one member who resides within his or her district.
-Officers elected by the Commission members and serve for two-year terms.
+The Baltimore County Commission on Arts and Sciences was created in 1977 by the County Council, Bill 43-77, Article XII, and consists of 17 volunteer members appointed by the County Executive or County Council for terms of three years.